This 4.5 day basic trapper training workshop is required to get a trapping or assistant trapper license. You will learn:

 Register for the Yukon trapper education workshop

-There are 12 seats in this workshop.
+There are 12 seats in these workshops.
 They are available on a first come, first served basis.
 Yukon residents will be given priority due to limited seating.
+If you register in person you may be served before those who register by phone.

 - Pay the workshop fee of $315 to confirm your reservation.
 Contact us if you have applied for funding support so we can confirm it's been approved and your seat is reserved.